 What you need to know…

 Where is the Urgent Care located?
-Currently, there are several care providers located in the St. Cloud area.
+Currently, there are several care providers located in the St. Cloud area but teletherapy is available to anyone in the state of Minnesota.
 Which provider you see will vary depending upon availability, type of insurance you have, and your location.
 Most of our providers are located on or near a bus line.

 What are the hours?
-The phone is answered from 8am to 7pm and you will be able to schedule an appointment when you call.
+The phone is answered 24 hours a day/7 days a week and you will be able to request an appointment when you call.
 Appointment times will vary based upon provider but most will occur during normal business hours with a few exceptions.

 Do you see children?
 Yes, our providers have members on staff who specialize in a wide range of specialties including children, families, LGBTQ community, trauma victims, and even have the ability to serve the deaf and hard of hearing individuals as well.

 Do you have a psychiatrist on staff?
 At the moment, we do not have one in our network.
-That is something we are working towards but, as you probably know, there is a great shortage of psychiatrists in our area.
-However, our providers do work with your primary doctor to get you prescriptions should they be needed.
+Like urgent care for your physical health, our objective is to make sure you are safe, given tools to begin to manage your mental health, and create a plan moving forward.
+On occasion that means a referral to a psychiatrist when needed.
+However, our providers can and do work with your primary doctor to get you prescriptions should they may be needed.
+Each provider will determine the best and most valuable course of treatment for each patient.

 Is this a “hotline” to get help?
 No, this is not a hotline, rather a network of providers who have agreed to set aside a block of appointments each day to see people who are in a heightened mental health episode.
 When you call the number you are calling to schedule an appointment at a provider.